 Once you get your results from our chronotype quiz, you can use the results to gain valuable insights into your personality and peak energy intervals.
 But It’s also important to note that you can experience different chronotype classifications during different phases of your life.
 Consider re-taking the sleep chronotype quiz when your circumstances change.

 If you still find that your results aren’t helping you sleep better or be more productive.
-Consider getting a new mattress or adding different ways to relax into your routine.
+Consider getting a new hybrid mattress or adding different ways to relax into your routine.

 What chronotype are you?
 Share your thoughts in the comments.